Gogo's Crazy Bones: Other merchandise

 In March 2010, the 'England dugout 2010' was released to store the England 2010 collection.

 Planned TV Series

 There were originally plans for a CGI action-comedy TV series based on the collectible figurines of the same name.
-It was animated in Peru by Arronax Animation, and would have potentially aired in the United States via children's TV network Kabillion.
-The CGI animation used was very reminiscent of series such as The Numtums or Dinopaws from CBeebies.
+It was animated in Peru by Aronnax Animation Studios in association with Televix Entertainment.
 For numerous years, the intro was the only widely available footage of the show.
 However, the pilot was found in late 2021.